Demon Slayer-Themed Planes Wow Fans In Japan

 ‘House Of Lee’: What We Know About The Bruce Lee-Inspired Anime Series

-A recent post by the Instagram user Otaku In Tokyo expressed their firsthand encounters with the Demon Slayer plane.
+A recent post by the Instagram user Otaku In Tokyo expressed their firsthand encounter with the Demon Slayer planes.
 They had the opportunity to board and travel in them twice: one journey took them from Tokyo to Okinawa, while the other covered the route between Tokyo and Hokkaido.

 View this post on Instagram